DKatzlberger/Project_Y/README.md

 ***Settings:***

 The script accepts one commandline argument, which is a path to a settings.yaml file.
-In the file you specify all your settings:
+In the file you need to specify all required settings:
 ```yaml
 # Classification
 class_0: your_class_0                  # Healthy, Cancer_1